-JS8Call version 2.2.0 and this user guide were originally released in June 2020.
+JS8Call version 2.2.0 and the user guide were originally released in June 2020.
 No official program updates were published again until version 2.3.0, which was released in June 2025.
-The development team is currently working on an updated user guide; until then, this document remains the most recent version available.
-While some links in the guide are no longer active, the content is still relevant and provides solid foundational training for using JS8Call.
+The development team is currently working on an updated user guide; this is the latest version.

 | Filename | Comment | Published |